ncsa/water-timeseries-v2/docs/examples.md

 | `--output-figure` | | Path to save output figure | None |
 | `--break-method` | | Break method to overlay (beast or simple) | None |
 | `--no-show` | | Don't show popup window | False |

+// The `--no-show` flag suppresses the interactive plot window; use it when running headless or when only saving the figure.
 | `--config-file` | | Path to config YAML/JSON file | None |

 *Can also be provided via config file